HalfdanJ/svelte-adapter-appengine/README.md

 Static files are served directly from Cloud Storage without going through the nodejs webserver.
 Routes for all the static assets are automatically generated in `app.yaml` by the adapter.

+## Configuration

+The generated `app.yaml` file can be customized by adding a file named `app.yaml` in the root of the project.
+The adapter will merge this file with the generated `app.yaml` file, enabling for example custom machine types, added routes or any other [app.yaml configuration](https://cloud.google.com/appengine/docs/standard/reference/app-yaml?tab=node.js)

 ## Example

 An examplee app can be accessed on [https://svelte-demo-329602.uc.r.appspot.com/](https://svelte-demo-329602.uc.r.appspot.com/), this is the default demo app from sveltekit deployed with the default settings.